alidummar/Recipe-Book/readme.md

 ## Styles

-The styles for this HTML file are specified in an external stylesheet (`styles.css`).
-You can customize the appearance of the Recipe Book by modifying this stylesheet.
+The styles for the HTML files are specified in an external stylesheet (`styles.css`).

 ## Contributing

-Feel free to contribute to the project by improving the HTML structure, adding new recipes, or enhancing the styling.
-Create a fork of the repository, make your changes, and submit a pull request.
+Feel free to contribute to the project!!

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Demo

 Check out the video demo of the Recipe Book: Click on the Watch the Video to pull up the video on youtube.

 [Watch the Video](http://www.youtube.com/watch?v=c8_mw0I9ZVA)

 Happy cooking! 🍳🥗🍰